khanhtrue253/data-management-RSM/thesis-Master/README.md

   - Condensed queries from raw data sources that transform into statistics about tutor and student (for the purpose of prediction).
 For each pair of tutor-student, the stats are only collected up until their unique timestamps (in other words, temporal data for each data point).
   - Machine learning algorithms used and tested extensively, using Python & accompanying packages (most notably scikit-learn)
   - Exportation of the model artifacts, training data, test samples and parameters - making the model ready to be deployed in AWS Sagemaker and on the website, using AWS Sagemaker & REST API.

-## Access

-A dedicated repo stores the materials for the thesis, which can be accessed [through this link](https://github.com/khanhtrue253/master-thesis)